-Figure 7 presents the movie rating distribution of the MovieLens 1M dataset.
-The analysis process on movie ratings is computed by using MATLAB's chart plotting tool.
-The count for a movie rating of one is 56174, which is the least appointed movie rating.
-The count for a movie rating of two is 107557.
-The count for a movie rating of three is 261197.
-The count for a movie rating of four is 348971, which is the most appointed movie rating.
+Figure 7 presents the movie ratings distribution of MovieLens 1M dataset.
+The analysis process on movie ratings is computed by using the MATLAB's chart plotting tool.
+The count for movie rating of one is 56174, which is the least appointed movie rating.
+The count for movie rating of two is 107557.

+The count for movie rating of three is 261197.
+The count for movie rating of four is 348971, which is the most appointed movie rating.
 The count movie rating of five is 226310.
-The total number of movie ratings is 1000209 in MovieLens 1M dataset.
-The average movie rating from MovieLens 1M dataset is 3.58, where it is left-skewed and negatively skewed.
+The total number of movie rating is 1000209 in MovieLens 1M dataset.
+The average of movie rating from MovieLens 1M dataset is 3.58 where it is left-skewed and negatively skewed.

-Fig. 7 - The movie rating distribution in MovieLens 1M dataset
+Figure 8: The movie genres distribution in MovieLens 1M dataset

 Figure 8 presents the genres distribution of movies in MovieLens 1M dataset that is visualized using Microsoft Excel's tool PivotTool and PivotChart report.
-From a total of 3686 movies, there are 1161 drama movie, 994 comedy movie, 455 action movie, 217 horror movie, 143 adventure movie, 126 crime movie, 102 documentary movies, 100 thrillers, 83 children's movie, 82 animation movie, 49 romance, movie, 42 sci-fi movies, 35 mystery movie, 33 western movies, 25 musical movies, 25 film-noir movies, 12 war movies, and two fantasy movies.
-Figure 8 shows the movie genres distribution in MovieLens 1M dataset, where most of the movies are tagged as drama and comedy genre.
+From a total of 3686 counts of movies, there are 1161 counts of drama movie, 994 counts of comedy movie, 455 counts of action movie, 217 counts of horror movie, 143 counts of adventure movie, 126 counts of crime movie, 102 counts of documentary movie, 100 counts of thriller, 83 counts of children's movie, 82 counts of animation movie, 49 counts of romance, movie, 42 counts of sci-fi movie, 35 counts of mystery movie, 33 counts of western movie, 25 counts of musical movie, 25 counts of film-noir movie, 12 counts of war movie, and two counts of fantasy movie.
+Figure 4.5 shows the movie genres distribution in MovieLens 1M dataset, where most of the movies are tagged as drama and comedy genre.